 A new helmet logo was introduced in 1988.
 The idea is the same as in the previous emblem.
 The only changes were the color scheme, which darkened, more modern facemask, and the lightning bolt’s location, which was moved closer to the nape.
 It was made for the elements of the facemask not to obscure the lightning bolt.

 3/4 view of the navy blue helmet looked more realistic due to the small details.
-The colors and shapes of the lightning rod are unaltered – it looks like a zigzag with a two-colored outline.
+The lightning rod’s colors and shapes are unaltered – it looks like a zigzag with a two-colored outline.

 2002 – 2006

 The San Diego Chargers logo was fundamentally changed due to frequent relocations of the team.
 The Chargers changed from the helmet logo to the arc-shaped bolt logo.
 The bolt is white with a navy blue and gold outline.
 This key element looked like the image of 1974 when it was on the helmet.